JuliaLang/www.julialang.org/blog/2021/01/snoopi_deep.md

 Appropriately enough, SnoopCompile calls this `@snoopi_deep`.

-The rich data collected by `@snoopi_deep` are useful for several different purposes. in this post, we'll describe the basic tool and show how it can be used to profile inference.
+The rich data collected by `@snoopi_deep` are useful for several different purposes.
+In this post, we'll describe the basic tool and show how it can be used to profile inference.
 Later posts will show other ways to use the data to reduce the amount of type-inference or cache its results.

 ## Collecting the data